 If you are looking for a way to pump up your trading returns, then LEAPS may be the answer.

 Long-term equity anticipation securities (LEAPS) are publicly traded options contracts with expiration dates that are longer than one year.
-This is in contrast to traditional options, witch usually expire within 6 months.
+This is in contrast to traditional options, which usually expire within 6 months.

 Put simply, LEAPS possess all the same characteristics as standard options, just with a longer life.